 Journalismfund.eu in a snapshot

 Journalismfund.eu always upholds its grantees’ editorial independence and strives for high journalistic quality and rigour.
-Where necessary, Journalismfund.eu mentors and provides technical support to investigative teams that have strong ideas but lack experience and infrastructure for collaborating across borders.
+Where necessary, Journalismfund.eu mentors and provides support to investigative teams that have strong ideas but lack experience and infrastructure for collaborating across borders.

 Journalismfund.eu serves the European community of journalists interested in developing best practice in journalism.
 Its overall objective is to promote and improve the profession in response to the challenges and opportunities stemming from internationalisation, digitalisation, and changing revenue models.